 You don’t want to run the risk of consumers choosing another clothing product because of confusion between your name and another – and you don’t want other businesses to benefit from the goodwill that you’ve built.

 Trademarking a clothing brand can be a complicated process – in addition to our overview of the steps to filing a trademark for clothing, let’s examine some frequently asked questions for a closer look at the matter.

 A trademark is intended to give consumers a clear indicator of the source of a product or service.
 For your clothing brand, that means your company name, logo and slogan.
 In general, the first trademark you will want to file is the “plain text” of your name (e.g. NIKE without any claim to font, color, etc.).
-By filing a trademark on just your name itself, it gives you the rights in the name regardless of your logo (and ensures your protection is in place even if you change your logo in the future).
+By filing on just your name itself, it gives you the rights in the name regardless of your logo (and ensures your protection is in place even if you change your logo in the future).

 After you have put a priority on projecting just your name, you can consider filing for your brand’s logo (which may also include your name, or, just be artwork like the Nike ‘swoosh’] and slogan (e.g. JUST DO IT).

 2. Why Should I Trademark my Clothing Brand?

 Your brand name and the goodwill of your brand itself are the main identifiers of your company.
 For a clothing line, it’s especially important to have a distinct and well-protected mark.